 Hot vs Cold Pressed Texture

 Hot pressed paper has a smooth surface.
 You’ll find it easy to make detailed paintings such as food or botanical illustrations and portraits.
-The only challenge is controlling the paint on the slippery surface – beginners might need some time to perfect it.
+The only challenge is controlling the watercolor paint on the slippery surface – beginners might need some time to perfect it.